 After breakfast, head to Cesky Krumlov Castle, the highlight of the town.
 Take the morning to walk through the castle courtyards and visit the Castle Tower for some of the best views in town.
 You’ll be able to admire the castle and the tower from the rest of the town later in the day.

-From the castle, head to the Baroque Theatre, one of the world’s oldest preserved theaters.
-Tours and shows are limited, especially in the winter, so check the schedule in advance.
+From there, head to the Baroque Theatre, one of the world’s oldest preserved theaters.
+Tours are only offered at set times and availability can be limited, especially during winter and the off-season, so check the schedule ahead of time.

 Lunch

-For lunch, visit Papa’s Living Restaurant near the river.
-The restaurant has Czech dishes with great views of the Vltava River.
-Try the svíčková (beef with creamy sauce) or roasted duck for a traditional meal.
+For lunch, stop at Papa’s Living Restaurant near the Vltava River.
+The restaurant serves traditional Czech dishes and has great river views.
+Try svíčková (beef with creamy sauce) or roasted duck if you want a classic Czech meal.

 Afternoon

-Next, spend your afternoon wandering the charming streets of the Old Town.
-Stop by Egon Schiele Art Centrum, a gallery featuring works by the famous Austrian painter and other contemporary artists.
+Stop by Egon Schiele Art Centrum, which features works by the Austrian painter along with rotating exhibits from contemporary artists.

 Evening

-For dinner, try Krcma v Satlavske Ulici, a medieval-style restaurant known for its grilled meats cooked over an open fire.
-The atmosphere makes you feel like you’re back in the olden days, and the food is hearty.
+For dinner, head to Krčma v Šatlavské Ulici, a medieval-style restaurant known for grilled meats cooked over an open fire.
+The atmosphere alone makes it worth visiting.

 Two Days in Cesky Krumlov